fbpx

 Saratoga

-The City of Saratoga used it $139,000 grant to install backup battery systems at 14 traffic light intersections to increase traffic safety.
+Battery Backup at Traffic Light Signals — The City of Saratoga used its $139,000 grant to install backup battery systems at 14 traffic light intersections to increase traffic safety.
 If a power outage occurs, the backup batteries will switch on to power traffic lights and allow the city to maintain access to the signals, allowing them to maximize the safest and most effective flow of traffic if an evacuation is needed.

 See More